-An intrauterine device (IUD) is an effective form of birth control, but it can have side effects.
-Irregular menstrual bleeding, cramping, and other symptoms may occur in the first few months, depending on the type of IUD.
+An intrauterine device (IUD) is an effective form of birth control.
+Side effects include irregular menstrual bleeding, cramping, and other symptoms.
+These may occur in the first few months, depending on the type of IUD.

 There are two types of IUD available.
 One type secretes hormones while the other contains copper.
 Hormone-secreting IUDs release the synthetic hormone progestin while the copper option prevents sperm from fertilizing the egg.

 In addition to preventing pregnancy, hormonal IUDs may help to reduce the incidence of painful or heavy periods.

 While the United States Food and Drug Administration (FDA) have approved IUDs as a safe contraceptive, some people may experience bothersome side effects.
 In this article, learn about the side effects of each type of IUD, as well as when to see a doctor.

 Before inserting an IUD, a doctor should make sure that the individual is aware of the potential side effects and risks, including the known side effects of particular brands.

 - irregular bleeding for several months

 - lighter or shorter periods or no periods at all